mesoscale-connectivity/center-website/README.md

-# This is a draft for the Website of the Center for Mesoscale Connectivity
+# This is the repository that hosts the Website of the Center for Mesoscale Connectivity

+Copyright 2025

-Test done by Franco Pestilli
+Franco Pestilli
+The University of Texas at Austin